-In 2018, the cement industry implemented a series of policies with regard to the government's supply-side reform and environmental protection and launched measures such as energy conservation, emission reduction, staggering peak production, and comprehensive mine remediation.
-A number of backward production capacities were shut down, thereby the industry concentration further increased.
-The self-regulation of the industry has been significantly enhanced and the supply and demand in the cement market has been significantly improved.
-Therefore, the overall inventory of the industry has been the lowest since 2015 and the cement price has continued to rise during the year with a significant increase in overall profit of the industry.
-According to the relevant data of China Cement Industry Association, the cement industry achieved a profit of RMB154.6 billion in 2018, increased 114% yearly and the total profit hit a record high.
+In 2019, the cement industry continued to implement a series of policies such as the government's supply-side reform and environmental protection, and implemented measures such as energy conservation and emission reduction, off-peak production and comprehensive rectification of mines.
+A number of backward production capacities was shut down and phased out.
+The industry concentration further increased, the self-discipline effect of the industry was significantly improved, and the supply and demand of the cement market was significantly improved.
+According to Digital Cement, a website of China Cement Association, the cement industry is expected to record a total profit of approximately RMB180 billion for the year, which is a record-breaking result.